HOME WISE Uranium Project > Mining & Milling > Issues >

 On Nov.
 7, 2011, the city council of Havre-Saint-Pierre adopted a resolution against uranium exploration and mining.
 The group "Minganie sans uranium" now plans to ask the regional county municipality (MRC) of Minganie to take position against the uranium activities.
 (Radio Canada Nov.
 8, 2011)

-In response to a complaint filed by citizens of the Côte-Nord area, the Ministry of Environment of Québec external link will send an inspector to the uranium exploration site near Baie-Johan-Beetz.
+In response to a complaint filed by citizens of the Côte-Nord area, the Ministry of Environment of Québec will send an inspector to the uranium exploration site near Baie-Johan-Beetz.
 The citizens fear an impact of the drilling operations on their drinking water resource.
 (Le Soleil Jul.
 13, 2011)

 Uranium exploration in Nunavik

 NGOs and local government oppose uranium exploration and mining near proposed Kuururjuaq Park in Nunavik (Québec): Uranium exploration companies don't want Kuururjuaq, Nunavik's second provincial park, to prevent them from mining near the area.
 But several other groups want to see park boundaries expanded by 1,800 sq km to protect rare fossils, pristine lakes, and caribou breeding grounds nearby.
-Arguments for the two opposing views surfaced during public hearings held March 14 and 15, 2007 external link, in Kangiqsualujjuaq on planning for Kuururjuaq Park.
-Azimut Exploration Inc. external link, a Montreal-based firm with a uranium property near Kuururjuaq, strongly opposes any limits on mineral exploration or mining near the park.
+Arguments for the two opposing views surfaced during public hearings held March 14 and 15, 2007 , in Kangiqsualujjuaq on planning for Kuururjuaq Park.
+Azimut Exploration Inc. , a Montreal-based firm with a uranium property near Kuururjuaq, strongly opposes any limits on mineral exploration or mining near the park.

-But Makivik Corporation external link said the birthright organization has "very serious reservations" about plans for uranium mining near Kuururjuaq, which includes a scenic mineral-rich belt near the Torngat Mountains.
-And the Canadian Parks and Wilderness Society external link and the Kativik Regional Government external link (KRG) want to see a buffer zone as well as an expansion of the park's boundaries at Mont Nuvulialuk and around Tasikallak Bay.
+But Makivik Corporation said the birthright organization has "very serious reservations" about plans for uranium mining near Kuururjuaq, which includes a scenic mineral-rich belt near the Torngat Mountains.
+And the Canadian Parks and Wilderness Society and the Kativik Regional Government (KRG) want to see a buffer zone as well as an expansion of the park's boundaries at Mont Nuvulialuk and around Tasikallak Bay.
 These groups want the park's boundaries expanded by 1,800 sq km at the south and north ends to protect fossils and lakes near Tasikallak and unique land features near Nuvialuk that date back to the last ice age, including rocky ice fields and remnants of ancient shorelines.
 (Nunatsiaq News Apr.
 20, 2007)

 Uranium exploration in Hautes-Laurentides

 Demonstration against uranium exploration in Québec: On June 3, 2006, about 70 people gathered at Mont-Laurier to protest against uranium exploration in Québec.
-The demonstration was organized by the environmental organisation l'Association pour la Protection de l'Environnement des Hautes-Laurentides (APEHL) external link, and a group of students.
+The demonstration was organized by the environmental organisation l'Association pour la Protection de l'Environnement des Hautes-Laurentides (APEHL) , and a group of students.
 (L'Écho de la Lièvre, June 20, 2006)

-> View photos external link
+> View photos

 Lavoie project